wrex/lessons/content/page/1-just-12-notes.md

 There are other ways to refer to notes that are *relative* to some other note, not absolute.
 These other names *change* depending on context (what the name is relative **to**).

-Another way to refer to notes is by their *scale degree*.
+One example of this are what are called *scale degrees*.
 Scale degrees are numbered *relative* to some note (known as the "root" of the scale). **Scale degrees change depending on which note is considered the root of the scale**.

+The C Major scale, for example, comprises the seven notes C, D, E, F, G, A, and B in that order.
+C is the root note and 1st scale degree.
+D is the second scale degree, E the 3rd, etc. If someone says "play the flat five" they are telling you to play G&flat; ("the 5" or the 5th scale degree, flattened by one semitone).

 A scale is just a collection of notes.
 The collection of the seven natural notes (A, B, C, D, E, F, and G) has several different names as we've seen: C Major, A Minor, D Dorian, G Mixolydian, *etc*.
 Each of these scales (or modes) shares the same notes, and the **names of those notes never change**, but the scale degree of a given note does.
 G is the 5th scale degree of C Major, but the 7th scale degree of A minor.